-Note 4a and 5bi represent a worst-case scenario of credit risk exposure to the Group, without taking account of any collateral held or other credit enhancements attached.
+Notes 4a and 5bi represent a worst-case scenario of credit risk exposure to the Group, without taking into account any of collateral held, or other credit enhancements attached.
 For assets recorded on the consolidated statement of financial position, the exposures in note (4a) are based on net carrying amounts as reported on the consolidated statement of financial position excluding balances with MoF and QCB, while the exposures in note 5bi are before deducting the loss allowances.